AhmedH2O/SMBLE/README.md

 To use this script you will submit a file with the disscussed format and it will generate a standard HTML file.

+If you are on github press the raw button in the top write to view the file right.

 To use this language you should choose the language :
     To choose a language use /// and the name of your language ///html (currently only supporting html, but css, php, and javascript is to be added in the